 When it comes to putting your family first, you start to think of your neighborhood in a whole new way.
-Family transforms the value of a neighborhood.
+Family transforms the value of an area.
 An apartment location focused on your favorite resident bars and other haunts will no longer do.
 These days, for you, it’s all about schools, community, green space, and local produce.

 Chelsea has everything you’d expect from a bustling city center and more.
 It’s a neighborhood that’s friendly to many types of families.
 Chelsea also features upscale shopping and restaurants and, of course, the noteworthy Chelsea Market that combines multiple family favorites.

-Schools: Chelsea residents are big on private schooling, and for good reason.
+- Schools: Chelsea residents are big on private schooling, and for a good reason.
 Even celebrity parents take advantage of the excellent private education.

 Boerum Hill is the kind of place where you’ll find cutesy baby boutiques and other small businesses geared toward young families.
 From independently owned toy stores to ice cream shops, Boerum Hill is a pleasant post-metropolis haven for migrating families.

-Schools: Forest Hills offers not only exceptional standard, public education from schools, such as P.S.
-101 School in the Gardens and Forest Hills High School,the neighborhood has options.
-Academy for Excellence Through the Arts, an A school according to the New York City Department of Education, features an emphasis on the performing arts, including theatre and dance.
+- Schools: Forest Hills offers not only exceptional standards, public education from schools, such as P.S.
+101 School in the Gardens and Forest Hills High School, but the neighborhood also has options.
+According to the New York City Department of Education, Academy for Excellence Through the Arts, an A school features an emphasis on the performing arts, including theatre and dance.

 - Crime Rate: Statistically, violent crime rates are pretty low in Forest Hills.
 Consider this: just 0.43 percent of the Forest Hills population is affected by violent crime.